Don Draper: Biography

-Korean War and change in identity

-Whitman never finished high school, and in his early 20s he ran away to enlist in the United States Army during the Korean War in 1950.
-Once deployed, he served under the command of Lieutenant Donald Francis Draper (Troy Ruptash), a combat engineer under orders to build a field hospital with only Whitman and shovels to assist him; all of Draper's previous subordinates either deserted, or were captured or killed.

-During an enemy artillery attack, Whitman caused an explosion by accident, killing Draper instantly.
-A seriously wounded Whitman switched Draper's dog tags with his own before passing out.
-He later awakened in a U.S. Army field hospital, presumed to be Draper, and was subsequently awarded the Purple Heart.
-He was sent home on a train with Draper's coffin (believed to be Whitman's) to offer the Army's regrets to Whitman's survivors.
-He avoided meeting the Whitmans at the train station but was spotted by Adam (Jay Paulson), whose parents failed to recognize him.
-Years later in 1960, Adam tracks his half-brother down in New York, but "Draper" insists on leaving the past behind and coldly rejects him, paying him off with $5,000 in cash to keep the identity theft secret.
-Months later, Dick learns Adam took this so hard he hanged himself.

-Whitman began his life anew as Don Draper, working as a used-car salesman.
-Anna M. Draper (Melinda Page Hamilton), widow of the real Don Draper, tracked him down.
-He informed her of Don's death and confessed to his masquerade.
-The two formed a close bond that continued for many years.
-Anna remains a close friend and confidante until her death from bone cancer in 1965.

-Life as "Don Draper"
+Dick Whitman briefly served in the Korean War, where he was injured in a gasoline explosion where his commanding officer, Lieutenant Donald Draper, was killed.
+Dick switched dog tags with the unidentifiable body of Lieutenant Draper and assumed his identity, thus reinventing himself as Don Draper.

 The new Don Draper relocated to New York City, where he worked as a fur salesman and attended City College at night.
 With the support of his boss, he wrote advertising copy for the fur company, helping him build a portfolio along with some spec ads.
 At this job in 1953 Draper met his future wife, Elizabeth "Betty" Hofstadt (January Jones), a model who was photographed for one of his own ads.
-After a chance meeting at the store, he tricked a drunken Roger Sterling (John Slattery) into offering him a job at Sterling Cooper, where he eventually became Creative Director.
+After meeting Roger Sterling at the fur store and a subsequent boozy lunch meeting, Draper assumed a job at Sterling Cooper, where he eventually became Creative director.

 He was considered a major asset to the company, as he had considerable talent for understanding the desires of others and for effectively pitching and selling ideas.
 Because of this, he was occasionally courted by other advertising firms.
-Although he kept his true character heavily guarded, almost everyone at the firm was portrayed as respecting his talent.
+Although he kept his true identity heavily guarded, almost everyone at the firm was portrayed as respecting his talent.
 At the same time, many in the firm were also troubled by Draper's erratic behavior.